tapselladnet/react-native-video/README.md

 ```
 ## Usage

+please note that this package have all features of react-native-video package but poster
+(poster will be shown only if we have no preroll ads)

 ```javascript
 // Within your render function, assuming you have a file called
 // "background.mp4" in your project.
 You can include multiple videos